voxel51/fiftyone-plugins/plugins/plugins/README.md

 ![plugin_builder_component](https://github.com/voxel51/fiftyone-plugins/assets/12500356/19f1af29-7642-4b13-8317-01ba2a263e03)

-This operator walks you through the process of choosing a component type for a given type of input, and selecting the component's properties.
+This operator walks you through the process of building a component for a given type of input, and selecting the component's properties.

 It currently supports the following component types:

-1. `radio groups`: A way of selecting one of a set of mutually exclusive options
+-   `radio groups`: A way of selecting one of a set of mutually exclusive options
-2. `booleans`: A way of selecting a true/false value
+-   `booleans`: A way of selecting a true/false value
-3. `floats`: A way of selecting a floating point number
+-   `floats`: A way of selecting a floating point number
-4. `message`: A way of displaying a message to the user
+-   `message`: A way of displaying a message to the user

 Each of these component types has a set of properties that can be configured.